 When someone experiences persecutory delusions, they believe a person or group wants to hurt them.
 They firmly believe this is true, despite the lack of proof.
 It may occur with some mental health disorders.

 Persecutory delusions are a form of paranoia.
 They’re often seen in schizophrenia and other mental illnesses, like schizoaffective disorder and post-traumatic stress disorder.

 The main symptoms of persecutory delusions is a person believing that others intend to harm them or that they’re being accused of doing something horrible that they never did.

-The belief, which is based on bizarre or irrational reasoning, affects how a person behaves and thinks.
+The belief, which is based on bizarre or, more often, non-bizarre reasoning, affects how a person behaves and thinks.

 Persecutory delusions may cause symptoms like: